forcePanda/Flow-Repo/Apex Actions/Record Collection to CSV file Converter Action/README.md

 - Add time stamp to the file name? : When true, the name of the file will automatically appended by the current date and time.

 ### Flow Action Output:
-- Text type collection of all the uploaded CSV files.
+- ContentDocument ID for the uploaded CSV file.

 To use this flow Apex action, install this unmanaged package: https://login.salesforce.com/packaging/installPackage.apexp?p0=04t6F000003zHeH